Sign up for email alert when new content gets added: Sign up

 All manuscripts will undergo peer review.
 A final review and subsequent decision about the publication will then be made by an IJAV editor.

 Publishing with open access is not without costs.
 International Journal of Anatomical Variations defrays those costs from article-processing charges (APCs) payable by authors once the manuscript has been accepted for publication.
 International Journal of Anatomical Variations does not have subscription charges for its research content, believing instead that immediate, world-wide, barrier-free, open access to the full text of research articles is in the best interests of the scientific community.
-The basic article processing fee or manuscript handling cost is vary based on the quality of article, extensive editing, colored effects, complex equations, extra elongation of no. of pages of the article, etc.
+The basic article processing fee (2019 euros) or manuscript handling cost is vary based on the quality of article, extensive editing, colored effects, complex equations, extra elongation of no. of pages of the article, etc.

 By submitting a manuscript for publication, each author acknowledges having made a substantial contribution in the conception and design of the study, the analysis and interpretation of the results, and the writing of the paper, and has approved the final submitted version of the paper.
 Each author thus also acknowledges responsibility for the integrity of the manuscript, assures the originality of the manuscript, and guarantees that duplicate or redundant publications or submissions have not occurred.
 The Editors reserve the right to request the original data obtained in the investigation.
 Authors are responsible for all statements within the text.